MuluhGodson/video-slicer/README.md

 > We had a lot of video files and our use case didn't require long video files so this script was
 > written to solve that.
 We just feed in the video files and it trims it down to the size we want with all the
 > audio files.
 A metadata.csv file is also created which contains all the timestamps for each gif produced.
+> So if you are in need of this kind of use case or just wanna create gifs, this is a faily good tool to use.

 ## Setting things up
 - Create two folders, Videos and Output.